Ledig stilling på Universitetet i Oslo

 The University of Oslo aims to achieve a balanced gender composition in the workforce and to recruit people with ethnic minority backgrounds.

-- Head of Research, Associate Professor Sunniva Engh
+- Head of Research Training, Associate Professor Ulrike Spring

-- HR Adviser Karoline Farbrot (for questions regarding the recruitment process)
+- HR Adviser Tonje Olsen (for questions regarding how to apply)